siqb/CarND-Vehicle-Detection/README.md

 Ultimatley, I settled on larger single scale 128x128 windows with 90% overlap in both the X and Y planes.
 I found this windows configuration to give me a good balance between FPS and ability to produce enough heat on true positives while negating false positives.

-![alt text][image3]
+![alt text][image8]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on a single scale using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

+To improve the performnce of the classfier, I augmented the dataset with some transform versions of the training data.

 Here are some example images:

 ![alt text][image4]

 ---

 ### Video Implementation